sdrobert/conditional-bernoulli/README.md

 - `ais-c`: The AIS-IMH algorithm with sufficient statistics estimated by count.
 - `ais-g`: The AIS-IMH algorithm with sufficient statistics estimated by Gibbs conditionals.

+`<lm>` refers to part of the conditional model which predicts the next token based on the history of tokens, like a traditional LM.
+AM predictions are injected via weighted mixture.
+It can be one of

+- `lm-flatstart`: Sequence prediction is trained alongside everything else.
+- `lm-pretrained`: Sequence prediction is trained first.
+Its weights are frozen while the rest of the model is trained.
+- `nolm`: Sequence prediction is minimal

 ## Testing